 Enjoy the best of local food at Fezzo’s Seafood, Steakhouse & Oyster Bar, a Cajun Tradition Since 1999.

 Take a look around the Cajun Music Hall of Fame & Museum and get an appreciation for unique artifacts and memorabilia related to Cajun music and culture.
 It’s the perfect addition to any Americana Music Triangle trip.

 Take a pit stop during your road trip and refresh at these romantic Louisiana bed and breakfast cottages.
 Located in Cajun Country, this gorgeous property offers a quaint country setting on a private lake.
 A wonderful place to unwind, relax, and wake up ready to continue on your trip.

-Once the Gold Record Road has led you to the great city of New Orleans, you’ll be ready to soak up the roots of American music and experience the rich culture of the area.
+Once the Gold Record Road has led you to the great city of New Orleans, you’ll be ready to soak up the roots of American music and experience the rich culture.

-Enjoy your stay in the Big Easy at this historic New Orleans bed and breakfast in the Garden District, and don’t leave without taking a ride on the ever popular New Orleans Street Car!
+Enjoy your stay in the Big Easy at this historic New Orleans bed and breakfast in the charming Esplanade Ridge Historic District.
+Don’t leave without taking a ride on the ever popular New Orleans Street Car!
 The history of this inn will give you the most authentic New Orleans experience and will be the perfect way to finish your travels along the Americana Music Triangle.